-Brief Summary of Substitute Bill
+Brief Summary of Engrossed Substitute Bill

-- · Authorizes a pilot High Occupancy Toll (HOT) lanes project on State Route 167. - Utilizes the High Occupancy Vehicle (HOV) lanes with HOVs free and single occupancy vehicles paying a toll based on time of day and traffic congestion. - · Project must be started within four years and can be in place for a maximum of four years.
+- Authorizes a pilot High Occupancy Toll (HOT) lanes project on State Route 167. - Utilizes the High Occupancy Vehicle (HOV) lanes with HOVs free and single occupancy vehicles paying a toll based on time of day and traffic congestion. - Project must be started within four years and can be in place for a maximum of four years and uses of toll revenues are prescribed.